 How To Make Pickled Red Onions

-This post may contain affiliate links which will not change your price but will share some commission.
-Please read my privacy policy.
+This post may contain affiliate links.
+Please read myย privacy policy.

 What are pickled red onions?

-Pickling is a process that preserves the lifespan of food by either anaerobic fermentation in brine or an immersion in vinegar.
-Pickling red onions transforms their original sharp taste and raw texture to a crave-worthy, tangy and crisp condiment.
+Pickled red onions are red onion slices that have been pickled in vinegar.
+Pickling is a process that preserves the lifespan of food by either anaerobic fermentation in brine or immersion in vinegar.

-How to make pickled red onions
+How do you make pickled red onions?

 How to use pickled red onions